DrSenary/mito-fusion-ai/README.md

 - Data from PubChem, DrugBank

 ## Contributing
 This project is part of Chemical biology research in mitochondrial-targeted neurotherapeutics.
-Suggestions and collaborations welcome!
+Happy to hear for Suggestions and collaborations!

 ## License
 Academic/Research Use